holochain/docs-pages/src/pages/ds/containers.md

 The contents of the details tag after the summary tag is wrapped in a div with a class of `details-content`.
 If an attributes block is applied to the `details` line the attributes are applied to overall `<details>` tag.

+## Output Block
+Can wrap around code fences to prevent Copy buttons form being added to the code block.
+See [Code Fences](../code-fences/) for details.

 ## Admonitions
 Note: these don't support attribute blocks yet.